CNN to host two GOP presidential primary debates in 2024 | KRDO

 The events will provide Republican voters an opportunity to hear the governing philosophies of the leading candidates seeking to challenge the likely Democratic presidential nominee, President Joe Biden, in November.

-The first debate will take place on January 10 at Drake University in Des Moines, Iowa, less than a week before Iowa caucusgoers weigh in on the Republican presidential race.
+The first debate will take place on January 10 at 9 p.m.
+ET at Drake University in Des Moines, Iowa, less than a week before Iowa caucusgoers weigh in on the Republican presidential race, and will be moderated by CNN anchors Jake Tapper and Dana Bash.
 The second debate will be January 21 in New Hampshire.
 The location, originally announced as St. Anselm College, is likely to change, according to the network.

 To qualify for participation in the Iowa debate, candidates must receive at least 10% in three separate national and/or Iowa polls of Republican caucusgoers or primary voters that meet CNN’s standards for reporting, according to the network.
 One of the three polls must be an approved CNN poll of likely Iowa Republican caucusgoers.

-Note: This story has been updated with additional details about the debate locations and candidate participation.